BDC Hamburger Icon

 • Washington

-Twenty-one states require an authorization form to be completed by employees before the employer can pay them via direct deposit:
+Twenty-one states require an employee agreement before the employer can pay employees via direct deposit:

 • Alaska